TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DataFormats/T3datastructure/Index.rst

   sheets will depend on the application.
 Basically sheets are like a one-dimensional internal categorization of Data Structures.

-- Parsing a Data Structure into a PHP array is incredibly easy - just pass it to :php:`GeneralUtility::xml2array()` (see the :ref:`t3ds-parsing` section).
+- Parsing a Data Structure into a PHP array can be achieved by passing it to :php:`GeneralUtility::xml2array()` (see the :ref:`t3ds-parsing` section).

 - "DS" is sometimes used as short for Data Structure